 Seuss Landing at Universal's Islands of Adventure offers perhaps the best template for what Bedford's youngest visitors can expect.
 The land includes The Cat in the Hat — a gentle spinning dark ride through scenes from the book; One Fish Two Fish Red Fish Blue Fish — an aerial carousel where children control their vehicle's height; The High in the Sky Seuss Trolley Train Ride — an elevated track ride with views across the park; and Caro-Seuss-El — a character-themed carousel.
 Each ride is designed to be exciting for small children without being overwhelming, and the land itself is a visual feast of colour and whimsy.

 The Flight of the Hippogriff at Universal's Wizarding World is another excellent example — a family coaster with a low height requirement that gives younger riders their first taste of coaster thrills in a magical setting.
-Bedford's Wizarding World (if included) will likely feature a similar attraction, alongside indoor play areas and character experiences designed for young witches and wizards.
+If the Wizarding World is included, it may feature family-friendly attractions.
 Super Nintendo World's interactive play elements also demonstrate how technology can engage young children without requiring them to ride anything at all.

 The most exciting developments in children's attractions involve interactive technology that responds to young visitors' actions.
 RFID wristbands that activate effects as children walk through themed areas, touch-sensitive surfaces that create visual and audio responses, and simple game mechanics that reward exploration and discovery are all proven technologies that Universal could deploy extensively at Bedford.
 These interactive elements keep children engaged between rides and give families reasons to explore every corner of the children's areas.